Robert Porter (Northern Ireland politician): Political career

 He was active in the Ulster Unionist Party (UUP) before his election.
 In 1966 he was elected to the Parliament of Northern Ireland representing Queen's University.
 In January 1969 he served as Parliamentary Secretary to the Ministry of Home Affairs, after which he was appointed Minister of Health and Social Services.
 In March he became the Minister of Home Affairs and was also appointed to the Privy Council of Northern Ireland.

 Within the Cabinet he was regarded as a moderate and declared that a broadening of the local government franchise called for primarily by nationalists was inevitable.

 Porter's seat was abolished for the 1969 Northern Ireland general election, but he was able to win the new Lagan Valley seat.
 He resigned as Minister of Home Affairs in August 1970.
-He claimed to have resigned due to ill health, but he later complained that he had not been consulted about the imposition of a military curfew on the Falls Road in July.
+He claimed to have resigned due to ill health, but he later complained that he had not been consulted about the British Army's imposition of the Falls Curfew on the Falls Road in July.
 He resigned from the UUP itself in June 1972 to join the Alliance Party of Northern Ireland.